ph1lw21/The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB/README.md

 3. Visual & UI Settings (*** Turn off the Bargraph and the Phase Messages for faster testing!***)
 -----------------------
-Bargraph: Toggles the progress bar at the bottom of the screen.
 Phase Msgs: Toggles the display of specific sub-steps (e.g., "March C- (w0)").
 Turning this off speeds up the test slightly.
 Result Size:
 Small: Shows detailed statistics (Address, Expected vs. Actual data).